lzh-mb-mod/EnhancedBattleTest/README.md

 - Configuration saving.
 The battle configuration is saved in "(user directory)\Documents\Mount and Blade II Bannerlord\Configs\EnhancedBattleTest\".

-  The configuration for Test Battle mode is saved in "EnhancedTestBattleConfig.xml" and that for Custom Battle mode is saved in "EnhancedCustomBattleConfig.xml".
+  The configuration for Free Battle mode is saved in "EnhancedFreeBattleConfig.xml" and that for Custom Battle mode is saved in "EnhancedCustomBattleConfig.xml".

-  You can modify it to add more maps, but if you edit it incorrectly, the configuration will be reset to default, or the game may crash.
+  You can modify them to add more maps, but if you edit it incorrectly, the configuration will be reset to default, or the game may crash.
 I don't guarantee anything.

 - Switching player's team.
 You can switch between player agent and the enemy commander to control their troops respectively.